Archaeology of ancient Egypt: 21st century

-According to the Egypt's Ministry of Antiquities, in February, 2020, Egyptian archaeologists have uncovered 83 tombs dating back to 4,000 B.C known as Naqada III period.
+According to the Egypt's Ministry of Antiquities, in February, 2020, Egyptian archaeologists uncovered 83 tombs dating back to 4,000 B.C. known as the Naqada III period.
 Various small pottery pots in different shapes and some sea shells, makeup tools, eyeliner pots, and jewels were also revealed in the burial.

-In May 2020, Egyptian-Spanish archaeological mission head by Esther Ponce uncovered a unique cemetery dating back to the 26th Dynasty (so-called the El-Sawi era) at the site of ancient Oxyrhynchus.
+In May 2020, an Egyptian-Spanish archaeological mission headed by Esther Ponce uncovered a unique cemetery dating back to the 26th Dynasty (the so-called El-Sawi era) at the site of ancient Oxyrhynchus.
 Archaeologists found tombstones, bronze coins, small crosses, and clay seals inside eight Roman-era tombs with domed and unmarked roofs.

+In July 2020, archaeologists headed by Dr Kathleen Martínez announced the discovery of 2 high-status mummy burials who lived at the time of Cleopatra at Taposiris Magna.
+As a result of the X-ray analysis, individuals were identified as a male and female.

+In September 2020, 27 sealed wooden sarcophagi buried more than 2,500 years BC were discovered inside a newly-located well at the sacred necropolis of Saqqara.

-On 3 October 2020, Khalid el-Anany, Egypt’s tourism and antiquities minister announced the discovery of at least 59 sealed sarcophagi with mummies more than 2,600 years old in Saqqara.
-Archaeologists also revealed the 20 statues of Ptah-Soker and a carved 35-centimeter tall bronze statue of god Nefertem.
+On 3 October 2020, Khalid el-Anany, Egypt's tourism and antiquities minister announced the discovery of at least 59 sealed sarcophagi with mummies more than 2,600 years old in Saqqara.
+Archaeologists also revealed the 20 statues of Ptah-Soker and a carved 35-centimeter tall bronze statue of the god Nefertem.

+In October 2020, archaeologists announced the discovery of the sarcophagus of Djehuty Imhotep, a 26th Dynasty high priest along with amulets and scarab figurines in Al-Ghoreifa archaeological site in Minya.

-On 19 October 2020, the Ministry of Tourism and Antiquities announced the discovery of more than 2,500 years of colorful, sealed sarcophagi in Saqqara.
+On 19 October 2020, the Ministry of Tourism and Antiquities announced the discovery of more than 2,500 years worth of colorful, sealed sarcophagi in Saqqara.
 The archaeological team unearthed gilded, wooden statues and more than 80 coffins.

 In November, 2020, archaeologists unearthed more than 100 delicately painted wooden coffins and 40 funeral statues.
 The sealed, wooden coffins, some containing mummies, date as far back as 2,500 years.
 Other artifacts discovered include funeral masks, canopic jars and amulets.
 According to Khaled el-Anany, tourism and antiquities minister, the items date back to the Ptolemaic dynasty.
 One of the coffins was opened and a mummy was scanned with an X-ray, determining it was most likely a man about the age of 40.

-In January 2021, The tourism and antiquities ministry announced the discovery of more than 50 wooden sarcophagi in 52 burial shafts which date back to the New Kingdom period and a 13 ft-long papyrus that contains texts from the Book of the Dead.Archaeologists led by Zahi Hawass also found the funerary temple of Naert and warehouses made of bricks in Saqqara.
+In January 2021, the tourism and antiquities ministry announced the discovery of more than 50 wooden sarcophagi in 52 burial shafts which date back to the New Kingdom period and a 13 ft-long papyrus that contains texts from the Book of the Dead.
+Archaeologists led by Zahi Hawass also found the funerary temple of Naert and warehouses made of bricks in Saqqara.